glideapps/quicktype/cli/README.md

 -t, --top-level NAME             The name for the top level type.
 -l, --lang ts|go|cs|elm|schema   The target language.
 -s, --src-lang json|schema       The source language (default is json).
 --src FILE|URL                   The file or url to type.
+--src-urls FILE                  Tracery grammar describing URLs to crawl.
 -h, --help                       Get some help.
 ```